gitlabhq/gitlabhq/doc/api/issues.md

 **Note**: `assignee` column is deprecated, now we show it as a single-sized array `assignees` to conform to the GitLab EE API.

+**Note**: The `closed_by` attribute was [introduced in GitLab 10.6][ce-17042].
+This value will only be present for issues which were closed after GitLab 10.6 and when the user account that closed the issue still exists.

 ## List group issues

 Get a list of a group's issues.